AlexLiang27/musicplayerapp/README.md

 - As a user, I want to be able to loop the current song
 - As a user, I want to be able to remove the song from the playlist

+## Phase 4: Task 2

+I have chosen option 1 which was to test and design a class in my model package that is robust.
+The class that is designed to be robust is the Audio class in the model package.
+Specifically, the method setCurrentAudioStream.
+This method has a test class with two exceptions; one where the exception is expected and another where the exception is not expected.